-Root Canal Therapy in Tyler
+Root Canal Therapy – Tyler, TX

 Your teeth contain several layers: the outer protective enamel, a secondary layer of sensitive dentin, and an inner pulp that contains components which are commonly referred to as the nerve of the tooth.
 Each pulp chamber branches off, forming canals that lead toward the tooth root tip.
 These infamous root canals provide a means for the tooth to absorb what it needs from the blood and get rid of toxins or other unnecessary materials through the blood stream.